danrl/lllzw/README.md

 ## About

-For the greater purpose of educating myelf!
+For the greater purpose of educating myself!

 ## Authors